infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 Back in _src/app/(app)/(tabs)/profile.tsx_:

-1. The search field is a little close to its neighbors, so lets add the existing style we're using on the other inputs as well.
+1. The search field is a little close to its neighbors, so let's add the existing style we're using on the other inputs as well.

 ```diff
 <SelectField